oxenswap/neometaverse/README.md

 With a 20+ year background in leadership, marketing management, SEO website design, HTML, social media marketing & various programming languages.
 I possess a keen ability in communication & understanding new emerging technologies.

-I have exprience in developing A.I chatbot, botAutomation, dapps, DEFI, smart contracts, crypto token and flashloans Arbitrage bot utilizing (DLT) distributed ledger technology.
+I have exprience in developing A.I chatbot, botAutomation, dapps, DEFI, smart contracts, crypto token, flashloans & Arbitrage bots utilizing (DLT) distributed ledger technology.

 I have recently turned my attention to the intricacies of wealth building as well as living a better life by introducing new emerging disruptive technologies which brings real life value across the modern & developing world.